deammion/Engr-Project/project_requirement/project-requirement.md

 # ENGR 301: Project Requirements Document

 The aim of this document is to specify the requirements of the system your group is to build.
 The focus of a requirements document is the problem you are attempting to solve:  not a first attempt at a solution to that problem.
 This document should communicate clearly to the supervisor, client and course coordinator what the system you build is going to do, and what constraints it must meet while doing so.

 The document should also demonstrate your understanding of the main analysis principles and quality guidelines, and applicable standards, using tools and notations as necessary to communicate the requirements precisely, unambiguously and clearly in a written technical document.
 Page specifications below are *limits not targets* and refer to the pages in the PDF generated from the markdown.
 Because the size of your document is necessarily limited, you should ensure that you focus your efforts on those requirements that are most important to completing a successful system: if sections are at their page limit, indicate how many items would be expected in a complete specification.

-The ENGR 301 project proposal and requirements document should be based on the standard ISO/IEC/IEEE 29148:2011(E), primarily sections 8.4 and 9.5, plus section 9.4 for projects involving hardware and ISO 25010 SQuaRE for systemic requirements.
+The ENGR 301 project proposal and requirements document should be based on the standard ISO/IEC/IEEE 29148:2011(E), primarily sections 8.4 and 9.5, plus section 9.4 for projects involving hardware and ISO 25010 SQUARE for systemic requirements.
 While excerpts from the standard have been quoted within the template, to understand what is required it will be necessary to read earlier sections of the standards themselves.
 A supplementary treatment of requirements gathering in engineering projects may be found in [Requirements in Engineering Projects](https://victoria.rl.talis.com/items/F166DA94-DAD8-FBDB-0785-7A63C9BA3603.html?referrer=%2Flists%2F5886F297-2506-1F17-45D9-7F04CEE284EE.html%23item-F166DA94-DAD8-FBDB-0785-7A63C9BA3603) (Talis).
 The requirements document should contain the sections listed below, and conform to the formatting rules listed at the end of this brief.

 All team members are expected to contribute equally to the document and list their contributions in section 6 of the document.
 You should work on your document in your team's GitLab repository.
 While collective contributions are expected to be the exception rather than the rule, if more than one team member has contributed to a particular commit then all those team member IDs should be included in the first line of the git commit message. `git blame`, `git diff`, file histories, etc. will be tools used to assess individual contributions, so everyone is encouraged to contribute individually, commit early and commit often.
 Any team wishing to separate individually contributed sections into a single file before collation into the single proposal document for submission is welcome to do so.